Introduction to DUI

 The officer may require the alleged DUI driver to submit to a blood test.
 Refusal to submit to a blood test could end up in license suspension.
 The police officer is required to take you to a licensed testing facility for the test.
-If the result shows that you are positive for DUI, you will receive a written mail regarding your license suspension and the case.
+If the result shows that you are positive for Nevada DWI Laws violation, you will receive a written mail regarding your license suspension and the case.
 Here is a list of professionals that can perform the test:

 - Licensed Physician assistant

 Driving with a suspended license can lead to penalties.
 Contact DUI Attorney Ross Goodman for legal counselling regarding license suspension.
 He can help reinstate your license through a successful DMV hearing.
 He can and will always find ways to help you win the case.
 Here are the penalties for driving with suspended license:

 - Further suspension of license

 - Imprisonment of not less than 30 days

 - Nevada Revised Statutes 484C – Find the particular Nevada DWI Laws that you need using this link.